berttejeda/ansible-taskrunner/README.md

 Create ansible task runner that reads a specially formatted ansible playbook (Taskfile.yaml)
   - Accomplishes the same as the above, but in more uniform manner
-  - Each tasks playbook behaves like a commandline script
+  - Each `tasks` playbook behaves like a command-line script
-  - Support for commandline parameters/flags
+  - Support for command-line parameters/flags
   - Embedded dynamic inventory
-  - Internal shell functions
+  - Embedded shell functions

 Advantages to this approach:
 - Easier to manage